 Course Load

-The Ministerial Training student is a full-time student, and is expected to attend every class for every course in each semester.
+The student enrolled in the Diploma of Ministerial Training Program is a full-time student, and is expected to attend every class for every course for four distinct semesters.
 All assignments must be submitted.
-Each semester offers on the average 16 credit hours of mandatory courses, and up to 3 credit hours of elective courses.
-Elective courses are made available to all officially enrolled students.
+The student is enrolled in 16 credits of mandatory courses per semester.

 Time Duration

-The Ministerial Training program consists of four 13-week semesters.
-Each semester has a schedule of courses that students attend, including several electives that are not required.
-The program’s courses are repeated cyclically every four-semesters, or every two years.
+The Ministerial Training program consists of four (4), thirteen (13)-week semesters.
+Each semester has a schedule of courses that must be attended by every student.
+The program’s courses are repeated cyclically every four (4) semesters, or every two (2) years.

-Students receive a Course Syllabus for every course.
+Students enrolled in the Diploma of Ministerial Training receive a Course Syllabus for every course.
 The syllabus outlines the course requirements.
 For each course, students must read the course textbook(s), complete the assignment(s) and or examination(s) prescribed by the instructor, and attend all class sessions.

 To see the updated course listing for Zion Ministerial Institute, please download our academic catalog.